 Courage to Love...
 When Your Marriage Hurts - Gerald Foley

 Building on the experience of Retrouvaille, a successful church-sponsored ministry, this book focuses on building relationships.
 It invites couples to reconciliation, to rebuilding trust, to learning the skills necessary for healthy communication, and to growing spiritually through the lived reality of married life.

 December Roses: Pastoral Reflections on Divorce - Hector M. Medina

-Though much literature has been written on this topic, December Roses details the thought processes associated with the planning and execution of a divorce and the painful emotions and feelings which occur, while at the same time providing a means of prayerful healing for those involved in the divorce situation.
+Though much literature has been written on this topic, this book details the thought processes associated with the planning and execution of a divorce and the painful emotions and feelings which occur, while at the same time providing a means of prayerful healing for those involved in the divorce situation.

-The Divorce Remedy: The Proven 7-Step Program for Saving Your Marriage - Michele Weinar Davis
+The Divorce Remedy: The Proven 7-Step Program for Saving Your Marriage - Michele Weiner Davis